Hockenheimring: Formula One

 Ongoing deficits of the Formula One races, amounting to up to 5.3 million Euro per race that had to be covered by the local communities, made it likely the contract between the Hockenheimring and Formula One Management would not be extended after the Grand Prix of 2010.
 However, in October 2009 the contract for the circuit to hold the German GP was extended to 2018, with the FOA agreeing to cover any losses the event incurs.
 Neither Hockenheim nor the Nürburgring hosted a Grand Prix in 2015 or 2017 after the Nürburgring failed to complete an agreement with Formula 1's commercial rights holder Bernie Ecclestone.

+2019 was the last time the facility hosted the German Grand Prix, which was sponsored by Mercedes-Benz, celebrating the German manufacturer 125th year in motorsport.

-Drag racing (NitrolympX – Rico Anthes Quartermile)
+Drag racing (NitrolympX – Rico Anthes Quarter Mile)

 From 1986 to 1988, the start–finish straight was used for 1/8 mile drag racing.
 In 1989, a proper drag strip was built by connecting the Opel-Kurve and the first turn entering the Motodrom section.
 The finish line was at the beginning of the forest, with a very long run-off on the straight in the forest.
 Competitors had to travel around the full race track in opposite direction to return to the paddock.

 The drag strip is only used for two events in August, the Public Race Days and the NitrolympX main event a week later.
 Originally named the Nitrolympics and featuring Top Fuel dragsters, it was renamed to NitrolympX.

 When the Hockenheimring was shortened in 2002, the drag strip was moved back, closer to the new tall Tower stands that allow an unusual view along the drag strip.
 Even though the run off was cut in half it remains one of the longest in drag racing.
 The NitrolympX usually host most European Drag Racing Championship, sanctioned by FIA or FIM, plus jet dragsters and other entertaining events on the Saturday night show that draws 40,000 spectators.

-The drag strip in 2008 was christened Rico Anthes Quartermile after the German former Top Fuel driver and long-time organizer of the NitrolympX had retired in 2007.
+The drag strip in 2008 was christened Rico Anthes Quarter Mile after the German former Top Fuel driver and long-time organizer of the NitrolympX had retired in 2007.
 As the dragstrip can only be prepared for professional drag racing after the last major circuit event, mainly the Formula One race, the grip is often sub par compared to permanent drag strips that host two Euro Championship events each year, like Santa Pod Raceway in England or Tierp Arena in Sweden.
 The best performances on the full quarter-mile were significantly below those in Santa Pod, and the best ET was set in 2005: 4.873 sec. and 458 km/h by Brady Kalivoda (USA).